-- 1) The performance compliance calculations shall determine - a) the annual energy consumption of the proposed house, and - b) the house energy target of a reference house. - 2) The annual energy consumption of the proposed house shall not exceed the house energy target of the reference house.
-(See Note A-9.36.5.3.(2).) - 3) In establishing the house energy target, building components, systems and assemblies shall be accounted for in accordance with the prescriptive requirements of Subsections 9.36.2. to 9.36.4. for the climate zone under consideration. - 4) In establishing the annual energy consumption, building components, systems and assemblies that are addressed in the scope of the prescriptive requirements of Subsections 9.36.2. to 9.36.4. shall be accounted for the climate zone under consideration. - 5) Where the construction techniques or building components, systems or assemblies used are more energy-efficient than those prescribed by the prescriptive requirements, the performance compliance calculations are permitted to take this increased performance level into account in the determination of the annual energy consumption, provided it can be quantified and is not dependent on occupant interaction. - 6) Both the proposed and reference houses shall be modeled using the same climatic data, soil conditions, operating schedules in Article 9.36.5.4. and temperature set-points.
+1) The performance compliance calculations shall determine the annual energy consumption of the proposed house and the house energy target of a reference house in accordance with a) this Subsection, or b) the EnerGuide Rating System, version 15, and Sentence (2).

+- 2) Except as permitted by Sentence (7), the annual energy consumption of the proposed house in comparison to the house energy target of the reference house shall demonstrate a percent improvement in accordance with Table 9.36.6.3.-G. (See Note A-9.36.5.3.(2).) - 3) Except for Tables 9.36.2.6.-C, 9.36.2.7.-D, and 9.36.2.8.-C, in establishing the house energy target, building components, systems and assemblies shall be accounted for in accordance with the prescriptive requirements of Subsections 9.36.2. to 9.36.4. for the climate zone under consideration. - 4) In establishing the annual energy consumption, building components, systems and assemblies that are addressed in the scope of the prescriptive requirements of Subsections 9.36.2. to 9.36.4. shall be accounted for the climate zone under consideration. - 5) Where the construction techniques or building components, systems or assemblies used are more energy-efficient than those prescribed by the prescriptive requirements, the performance compliance calculations are permitted to take this increased performance level into account in the determination of the annual energy consumption, provided it can be quantified and is not dependent on occupant interaction. - 6) Both the proposed and reference houses shall be modeled using the same climatic data, soil conditions, operating schedules in Article 9.36.5.4. and temperature set-points. - 7) For log homes, the annual energy consumption of the proposed house shall not exceed the house energy target of the reference house.
+(See Note A-9.36.5.3.(2).)